 Because Arches is a small park and only takes 45 minutes to drive from one end of it to the other, it’s ok if you have to rearrange the order of the listed activities if the parking lots are full.
 The good news is that at many of the parking lots for viewpoints and short walks, people come and go often so you may not need to wait too long for a spot to open up.

-Morning: The Windows, Balanced Rock, and Devil’s Garden
+Morning: The Windows, Balanced Rock, and Devils Garden

 We recommend starting as early as your timed-entry ticket and your travel group will allow.
-Not only to beat the crowds but to also beat the heat!
+Not only to beat the crowds but also to beat the heat!

 The Windows provide 4 arches and Double Arch is a must-see.
 It’s about a mile total to see all 4 arches and you do have to climb some stairs to see them.

-Devil’s Garden is an incredible hike that offers several spur trails and loops depending on how much hiking you want to do.
+Devils Garden is an incredible hike that offers several spur trails and loops depending on how much hiking you want to do.
 Although Delicate Arch is the big name in Arches, we actually think this is the best hike in the park.

 If you are trying to conserve your hiking steps, we recommend just hiking to Landscape Arch, a 1.8-mile round-trip hike.
 You’ll see the longest arch in North America (although we don’t think it’s the prettiest arch).

-If you are feeling energetic (and we hope you are!) we recommend hiking to Double O Arch (one arch on top of the other!).
-It will be 4 miles round trip from the parking lot and you’ll be doing some more rigorous hiking (wear hiking boots for this one) but the scenery as well as the destination are worth it.
+If you are feeling energetic (and we hope you are!), we recommend hiking to Double O Arch (one arch on top of the other!)
+It will be 4 miles round trip from the parking lot and you’ll be doing some more rigorous hiking (wear hiking boots for this one), but the scenery as well as the destination are worth it.
 I especially love the part where you walk across a fin (that’s a fancy name for a narrow, residual wall of hard sedimentary rock that remains standing after the surrounding rock has been eroded away).
 It’s such an adventure!

 You can hike beyond that, but if you are trying to see Arches National Park in one day, you’ve got better things to see.